tripathi-dev/tripathi-dev/README.md

 **Final year BTech student🎓 pursuing Computer Science Engineering at SRM Institute of Science and Technology, Chennai.**
 **Currently building relevant skills to become an SDE.**
 **I love making useful and visually pleasing projects by learning and implementing different technologies and modules.**
-**Here are few of my projects, feel free to explore and help me improve them! 😄**
+**Here are few of my projects, feel free to explore and help me improve them!**

 <br></br>